Shipping, Delivery and On Farm Pickup

 Can you butcher my cow for me?

 No. We currently only process and butcher animals sourced from our family partner’s farms or our own.
+We will be offering a whole half and quarter custom curated cow in the near future.

 What does whole animal butcher shop mean?